 TNC adopted SFAS 157-2 effective January 1, 2009.
-TNC will apply these requirements to applicable fair value measurements which include new asset retirement obligations and impairment analysis related to long-lived assets, equity investments, goodwill and intangibles.
-TNC did not record any fair value measurements for nonrecurring nonfinancial assets and liabilities in the first quarter of 2009.
+TNC will apply these requirements to applicable fair value measurements which include new asset retirement obligations and impairment analyses related to long-lived assets, equity investments, goodwill and intangibles.
+TNC did not record any fair value measurements for nonrecurring nonfinancial assets and liabilities in the first six months of 2009.